 S.No.
-Author(S) Year Title Publisher 1 Grellet, F. Cambridge 1981 Developing Reading Skills: A practical guide to reading comprehension exercises Cambridge University Press 2 Piaget, J. 1997 Development and learning In M.Gauvain & M.Colw (Eds.)
-Readings on the development of children, New York.
-WH Freeman & Company
+Author(S) Year Title Publisher 1 Grellet, F. 1981 Developing Reading Skills: A Cambridge University Press Cambridge practical guide to reading 1.
+100 comprehension exercises - 1// 2 Piaget, J. 1997 Development and learning In M.Gauvain & M.Colw (Eds.)
+770 A PARTY OF THE PAR Readings on the development of Assessed 4-2 children, New York.
+WH Freeman & All the second second second Company

 S.No.
-Author(S) Year Title Publisher 1 Menon, N. 2012 Seeing like a Feminist India: Penguin 2 Sabyasachi, B 1997 The Mahatma and the poet: Letters and debates between Gandhi & Tagore National Book Trust 3 Cole (Eds.)
-2011 Readings on the development New York, WH Freeman and Company
+Author(S) Year Title Publisher

+1 Menon, N. 2012 Seeing like a Feminist India: Penguin

+2 Sabyasachi, B The Mahatma and the poet: National Book Trust

+1997 Letters and debates between

+Gandhi & Tagore

+3 Cole (Eds.)
+2011 Readings on the development New York, WH Freeman and

+Company